sjusman/Impaired-Water-Quality/README.md

 # ImpairedWaterQuality
-Therefore, the objective of this project is to assess the prevalence of contaminants that fall below regulatory thresholds and predict “non-detectable” values in the periodic water contaminant reports.
-The challenge is to decide how to interpret these non-detect values, and they cannot be assumed to be zero.
-We retrieve reports from the Environmental Working Group website and train the predictor with machine learning techniques.
-The training data set is a subset of the whole data set which contains only values under the respective minimum reporting limits.
-Our Random Forest model has a 0.93 R 2 value on the validation data set.
+Project on Analyzing Water Quality across the US

+Data Cleaning.ipynb contains the major process of data preprocessing.
+Prediction.ipynb contains the machine learning process and how we improved the models.
+Sample.ipynb contains the small sample of this project including a small sample data and the improvement of random forest models on this data.
+Web Scraping.ipynb contains the whole process of scraping contaminants data from the Environmental Working Group website.
+contaminants.csv contains the small sample of data used in Sample.ipynb